Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 > More elements = More directional (Harder to track), higher gain (Better signal strength), longer boom length (Bulkier)
 2. Shove appropriate numbers into [this calculator](https://www.steeman.org/Antenna/Yagi-Antenna-Calculator) (For frequency choose 137.5 MHz)
 3. Cut copper wires to length, place them onto the boom according to to the values from the calculator
-4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the core of the same coaxial wire\
+4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the core of the same wire\
 **Make sure the cables don't touch or are short together in any way, this will make the antenna not work**
 5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating a HF choke)